 There are many differences between woodworking in today’s machine age and the 19th century.
 Contemporary carpenters and furniture makers rely on drawings, dimensions, and precise measurements to help them plan and build things.
 Before the Industrial Revolution, however, things were very different.
-19th century house joiners certainly did rely on pattern books, but these books didn’t contain measured plans with precise dimensions for Federal or Greek Revival doors, windows and molding.
+Although 19th century house joiners did rely on pattern books, these books didn’t contain measured plans with precise dimensions for Federal or Greek Revival doors, windows and molding.
 Instead, these pattern books had drawings of various elements with proportions.

 The first thing to notice is the series of 9 marks beneath each door.
 Rather than dimensions, Benjamin instructs the house joiner to divide the width of the door opening into 9 equal parts or steps with a pair of dividers.
 If you are building a 3/0 door, which is 36 inches in width (as in the example Benjamin gives here), you would have 9 parts or steps of 4 inches each.
 On this 4-panel door each stile, muntin and top rail is one part or step wide (or 4 inches), the bottom rail is 1 1/2 steps wide (6 inches) and the lock rail is 2 1/2 steps wide (10 inches).

 The genius of this approach is its simplicity and flexibility.
 If your door opening is an odd size like 2/9, 2/11 or 3/2 (as is common on older homes), you simply step off 9 parts on the door opening’s width with a pair of dividers and record them on a piece of wood called a story stick.
 You then have your measurements for the entire door and can use the story stick to lay out the different parts.
 Regardless of how wide or narrow the door, the proportions of each component in relation to the entire door are exactly the same.
 This preserves the proportional harmony without having to do a bunch of arithmetic.